bagder/log/README.md

 ## Coming up

 - The curl feature window opens on Monday the 10th.
-There are plent of pull- requests already waiting to get merged once that happens.
+There are plenty of pull- requests already waiting to get merged once that happens.
 - There will be a report published on newly discovered URL problems.
 The report comes from people at Snyk and Claroty but I've read it and given it